Complexity-Regularized Proximal Policy Optimization: CARTerpillar Additional Results

 \section{CARTerpillar Additional Results}

-In the following, we report the detailed results of CDPO and PPOwEnt for different CARTerpillar configurations.
+In the following, we report the detailed results of CR-PPO and PPOwEnt for different CARTerpillar configurations.
 In particular, we evaluate their performances for five $c_{reg}$ values: $[1\text{e-}1, 3\text{e-}2, 1\text{e-}2, 3\text{e-}3, 1\text{e-}3]$.
-For 6, 7, and 8 carts (Figures \ref{fig:cart6}, \ref{fig:cart7}, and \ref{fig:cart8}, respectively), all $c_{reg}$ values reach the optimum in the case of CDPO, while some of them struggle in the case of PPOwEnt.
+For 6, 7, and 8 carts (Figures \ref{fig:cart6}, \ref{fig:cart7}, and \ref{fig:cart8}, respectively), all $c_{reg}$ values reach the optimum in the case of CR-PPO, while some of them struggle in the case of PPOwEnt.
 The same holds for 9 carts (Figure \ref{fig:cart9}), where a too-high entropy coefficient can make the agent unlearn optimal strategies.
-Finally, only a well-tuned coefficient can make PPOwEnt converge for 10 and 11 carts (Figures \ref{fig:cart10} and \ref{fig:cart11}), while CDPO is able to converge with multiple $c_{reg}$ values.
+Finally, only a well-tuned coefficient can make PPOwEnt converge for 10 and 11 carts (Figures \ref{fig:cart10} and \ref{fig:cart11}), while CR-PPO can converge with multiple $c_{reg}$ values.
 This greater robustness to variations in $c_{reg}$ is demonstrated in Figure \ref{fig:carterpillar}, which presents the mean and standard error of the aggregated results for all evaluated cart numbers.